"The Best News on Anna Maria Island Since 1992"

 Eagle eyed, OK'd

 Ean Brown, an Eagle Scout with Boy Scout Troop 27, received approval to conduct a project in which he will construct decks at the FISH Preserve in Cortez.
-The group agreed last week to allocate $2,000 for his efforts.
-Islander Photo: Paul Roat
+The group agreed last week to allocate $2,000 for his efforts. islander Photo: Paul Roat

 The FISH Preserve should be more preserved in the next few weeks, according to the FISH officers at their annual meeting last week.